pcgsky/DepotDownloaderMod/README.md

 `-pubfile <#>`			| the PublishedFileId to download.
 (Will automatically resolve to UGC id) `-username <user>`		| the username of the account to login to for restricted content.
 `-password <pass>`		| the password of the account to login to for restricted content.
+`-qr`                   | display a login QR code to be scanned with the Steam mobile app `-no-mobile`            | prefer entering a 2FA code instead of prompting to accept in the Steam mobile app.
 `-remember-password`	| if set, remember the password for subsequent logins of this user.
 (Use `-username <username> -remember-password` as login credentials)
 `-depotkeys <depotkeysfile>`  | a list of depot keys to use ('depotID;hexKey' per line) `-manifestfile <manifestfile>`| Use Specified Manifest file from Steam.